 AK is both a tool for diagnosing and treating.
 It is a system of testing muscles to ask your body where and how to treat it.
 And, just like doing a follow-up blood test to see if the markers have changed, it is a way that we can evaluate if the analysis we've done actually worked and is beneficial to your body.

 Muscle testing is used to help determine what is functioning normally or abnormally.
 We test individual muscles in a specific manner and determine what affects the relative strength of the muscle.
 When combined with the knowledge of the basic mechanics and physiological functioning of the body, it helps to more accurately diagnose what is going wrong.
-We use this technique to help correct muscle imbalances, to fine-tune the nutritional work we do and to help in the treatment of hidden immune system problems including allergies.
+We use this technique to help correct muscle imbalances, to fine-tune the nutritional work we do and to help in the treatment of hidden immune system problems including allergies and stealth pathogens.

 Treatments may involve specific joint manipulation, various muscle therapies, cranial techniques, meridian and acupuncture therapies, clinical nutrition, dietary management, emotional balancing, and evaluating environmental irritants.